gmdaoeth/artist-info/README.md

 ### Storing in contract bytecode

-_This step is usually done by the studio team_
+_This step is usually performed by the studio team_

 - generate a gzipped tarball of all files
   - `tar -czf archive.tar.gz sketch.min.js desc.json`